Alan Griffiths: Early life

 Griffiths showed early entrepreneurial flair.
-In the early 1970s, while working in a shipyard, he raffled his first paycheck, selling tickets to workmates and earning well above the value of his wage.
+In the early 1970s, while working in a shipyard, he raffled his first pay check, selling tickets to workmates and earning well above the value of his wage.

 By 20 he was married and a father to two girls and, although he had left school early, Griffiths was determined to have an education.
 He entered university on a scholarship and worked as a taxi driver to support his family while he studied.

 Griffiths graduated from Monash University in 1979 with a Bachelor of Economics and a Bachelor of Laws.

 Griffiths' first contact with politics came in the early 1980s, when he worked in the office of then New South Wales Premier, Neville Wran, before being elected to the Federal seat of Maribyrnong in 1983.

 Political career

 Ministries held

 Entering the parliament in 1983, Griffiths became the Minister for Resources in 1990, the Minister for Tourism in 1991 and the Minister for Industry, Technology and Regional Development in 1993.

 It was reported that in just two years in the Resources portfolio, Griffiths "pushed through reforms in a staggering number of areas.
 Resource rent taxes, expanded offshore oil exploration, quarantine and inspection, food quality, national power supply policies and forest development are but a few of the reforms".
 Griffiths was also quoted as favouring "sensible economic development" and saying that Australia "needs a development ethic".

 During his time in the Tourism portfolio, Griffiths urged more private investment in tourism infrastructure if Australia was to grow as a major tourist destination.
 He said the Australian Tourist Commission would focus on promoting Australia as a destination for travelers with special interests in sport, the environment, culture, arts, food and wine and that the Commonwealth Department of Tourism was examining ways to give tourists more opportunities to enjoy Aboriginal culture.

 At the time of his appointment to the Industry portfolio, Griffiths was described as "the big winner out of Paul Keating's ministerial reshuffle".
 While in this portfolio, the development of Australia's regional areas was a key focus, including the establishment of the Task Force on Regional Development, which visited 60 regions across the country to hear community ideas for local development.
 The Task Force, which was instructed to examine the differing effects of industry and economic structural change between regions, was led by the then ACTU Secretary, Bill Kelty and reported back to Griffiths in December 1993.